 The following section identifies the 7 goals which are consistent amongst all five unincorporated Areas.
-Following each goal is a policy recommendation to implement that goal.
+Following each goal are policy recommendations to implement that goal specific to each Area.
 "Comprehensive Plans offer a strategic approach to where and how we grow.
 They address areas for change and areas to preserve."